johnshearing/beemocracy/BeemocracyMina.md

       * The BeemocracyMina structure enforces that governance proposals must earn support through honest debate by randomly selected, informed juries using information gathered by the community.
 The result will be good decisions.
       * Scouts only receive consideration for the proposal they are currently soliciting (for or against) - Then consideration ends after the jurors have decided.
         * This is key to a functioning democracy - Scouts in the bee's world have to earn support for each proposal.
-        * In typical governace, the delegated representatives only earn their delegation once and then learn to exploit their power for personal gain during the rest of their careers.
+        * In typical governance, the delegated representatives only earn their delegation once and then learn to exploit their power for personal gain during the rest of their careers.
       * Bee democracy is structured like so because those structured differently were all selected out of existence.
       * If the Mina community abstracts the structure and feedback mechanisms found in Bee Democracy and applies these to governance then we will have governance that does not learn to create the very problems it was built to solve in order to feed and grow.
       * Evolution already did the research.
 All we need to do is look at what the bees are doing.